Who this practice is for.

 Senior and curious manual practitioners

 A Consultation session works for a specific case or question.
 A Mentoring relationship works for the kind of development that sustains over time: not a course, not a certification, but a regular intellectual relationship that holds the complexity of your work across months.
+I take "power over" dynamics very seriously, in case that matters for you.

 Relevant services: Professional Consultation · Ongoing Mentoring